 - To be eligible for the TANF program:

-- Under 19 years of age and regularly attending school (see subsection (c) of this section) full time, as determined by the school.
+- Must be under 18 years of age; or under 19 years of age and regularly attending school (see subsection (c) of this section) full time, as determined by the school.

 - A caretaker relative (see OAR 461-001-0000) may be any age.